-- The local authority children's social care unit - The local authority designated officer (LADO) for child protection concerns (particularly all cases which concern a staff member) - The Disclosure and Barring Service (cases where a person is dismissed or left due to risk/harm to a child) - In consultation with the relevant Head Teacher, and informing the safeguarding governor, consider making a referral to the Teacher Regulation Agency (TRA) where a teacher has been dismissed (or would have been dismissed had he/she not resigned) and a prohibition order may be appropriate in circumstances such as "unacceptable professional conduct", "conduct that may bring the profession into disrepute" or a "conviction, at any time, for a relevant offence".
+- The local authority children's social care unit where suspected abuse and neglect - The local authority designated officer (LADO) for child protection concerns (particularly all cases which concern a staff member) - The Disclosure and Barring Service (cases where a person is dismissed or left due to risk/harm to a child) - where there is a radicalisation concern as required and support staff who make referrals to the Channel programme - In consultation with the relevant Head Teacher, and informing the safeguarding governor, consider making a referral to the Teacher Regulation Agency (TRA) where a teacher has been dismissed (or would have been dismissed had he/she not resigned) and a prohibition order may be appropriate in circumstances such as "unacceptable professional conduct", "conduct that may bring the profession into disrepute" or a "conviction, at any time, for a relevant offence".
 Where a referral has been made to the DBS, it is unnecessary to contact TRA, as information is shared between the two bodies.
-Where a dismissal does not reach the threshold for DBS referral, separate consideration must be given to a TRA referral. - The police (cases where a crime may have been committed).
+Where a dismissal does not reach the threshold for DBS referral, separate consideration must be given to a TRA referral. - where a crime may have been committed to the Police as required.
+NPCC When to call the police should help understand when to consider calling the police and what to expect when working with the police.